gear

 In daily use

+In terms of performance, the S3 is surprisingly fast.
 However, the straight and rather long handle design may take some getting used to, as it requires more engagement from your non-grinding hand compared to hand crank designs where the handle is slightly crooked.

 It’s actually possible to hack the grinder slightly and make it grind a bit finer by using home-made plastic shims – read more about that hack in my full review here.
-However, if espresso is your brewing method of choice, I’d look elsewhere.
+However, if espresso is your brewing method of choice, look elsewhere.

-The new burr set, while not quite on par with the top-tier manual grinders like the K Ultra, still produces balanced and high-quality results for manual brewing.
-It outperforms the Timemore C2 and C3 models and should satisfy most users’ needs for various roasts and brewing methods.
+It easily outperforms the Timemore C2 and C3 models and should satisfy most users’ needs for various roasts and brewing methods.

 For those seeking a stunning grinder with a good UX and design, this is an excellent choice.